shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-GettingStarted.md

 ## Apps and Extensions

 The efficiency of building apps is achieved with a simple architecture: apps are built using smaller modules called `extensions`.
-The extension is a self-contained and complete functionality that can be reused.
+An extension is a self-contained and complete functionality that can be reused.
 Everything in the app is an extension: navigation, places (list and details), push notifications, analytics, ads, etc...

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/getting-started/apps-are-made-of-extensions.png'/>